 Split testing definition

-Split testing is the activity of randomly distributing the incoming traffic of a website between two different URLs of the same page with the aim of improving the overall performance.
-According to the main goal of the page, the performance can be calculated using different KPIs: conversion rate, bounce rate, number of downloads, number of leads etc. The traffic involved in a split test experiment can either be all the visitors that access that specific page, or a portion of them, usually called a segment.
-There are different traffic segmentation options such as: by location, by referring page, by source, by technology etc.
+Split testing is the activity of randomly distributing the incoming traffic to the website between two different URLs of the same page with the aim of improving the overall performance.
+According to the main goal of the page, the performance can be calculated using different KPIs: conversion rate, bounce rate, number of downloads, number of leads, etc. The traffic involved in a split test experiment can either be all the visitors that access that specific page, or a portion of them, usually called a segment.
+There are different traffic segmentation options such as: by location, by referring page, by source, by technology, etc.

 So split testing uses traffic segmentation to randomly distribute visitors between two different URLs of the same page with the aim of determining which one performs better.
 This is why split testing is also known as Split URL Testing.
 These two terms are interchangeable.
 The URL split usually occurs between only two URLs, but tests can be run on multiple URLs at once as well.

 A/B testing and split testing are often interchangeably used.
 Although there no universally accepted definition for each of them, for many marketers, the main difference between the two is that for the first one, testing takes place on the same URL while for the other on multiple URLs.
 So during an A/B testing experiment, the URL is the same for all visitors, but what is changed are the various HTML elements on that page.
 Because of the way, it’s set up A/B testing is usually used to test the impact of individual elements while split testing is better used for testing different page layouts altogether.

 So if you want to test the page headline, the hero image, a different call to action, etc, then A/B testing is the way to go.
 But if you have to different designs for the same page such as a long-form sales letter vs a short-form video sales letter, then split testing should be the preferred methodology.